MahamudM90/Invoice-Generator/README.md

 # Invoice Of Generator🧾

-An Invoice creator project built with React.
+An Invoice creator project that built with React.
 Add itemized items, configure quantity, prices, tax rates and discounts & Download Invoice as PDFs to your device.
 Uses [jspdf-react](https://www.npmjs.com/package/jspdf-react) to capture the data from the modal & covert it from canvas -> pdf.